Skip to main content

 Why these two differ

-Portfolio construction differs notably.
-Mercer's top holdings skew toward NZ-listed equities and fixed income instruments including Fisher & Paykel Healthcare, Auckland Airport, and a New Zealand Government Bond.
-NZ Funds' disclosed top holdings are concentrated in Australasian infrastructure and utilities — Telstra, Chorus, Contact Energy, and Mercury NZ — alongside a Westpac Cash position, consistent with an inflation-strategy mandate.
+Portfolio construction also differs.
+Mercer's top holdings are concentrated in NZ-listed equities and fixed income instruments including Fisher & Paykel Healthcare (5.03%) and a New Zealand Government Bond.
+NZ Funds' disclosed top holdings skew toward NZ infrastructure and utilities — Telstra, Chorus, Contact Energy, Mercury NZ — alongside a 4.34% Westpac Cash position; the "Inflation Strategy" label suggests an explicit inflation-hedging mandate, though the PDS should be consulted for the formal investment objective language.

 What's different at a glance